aztecweb/aztlan-docs/docs/installation.md

 $ ./environment/bin/install
 ```

+If you need change the default installation settings, see [configuration page](configuration.md#installenv).

 ## Profile
 Aztlan has a collection of alias to make environment management easier and faster.
 Load environment profile to your current shell: